To find out about the 1671 Yoxall Penny click here.

 “With another Beast from the East being forecast for February, I hope this money can be used not only to repair existing potholes, but also to repair swiftly any new ones that will inevitably form over the winter.”

 Yoxall Parish Council has embarked on a major environmental project to regenerate Goose Green and Swarbourn Meadow.
-The project is being lead by Parish Councillor Diana Muir.
+The project is being fronted by Parish Councillor Diana Muir.
 The Parish Council owns and manages Goose Green and Swarbourn Meadow for villagers to enjoy.
-The National Forest is currently actively encouraging communities to develop their open spaces.

 St. Peters School will also benefit as we plan to have a dedicated Forest School area near the centre of Goose Green.
 Yoxall Guides and Scouts have also welcomed the opportunity to use the Green once more.